SCons/scons/src/engine/SCons/EnvironmentValues.md

 #def scons_subst_once(strSubst, env, key):
   * Need to re-implement this such that it works with the new Subst implementation.
   * Basically if we're working on key X and the call has X='$X other stuff', X should end up with the contents of X and the other stuff.
 Give X="fun stuff $OTHER", X="fun stuff $OTHER other stuff" after the call with the above.

+# EnvironmentValue
+  * These objects need to be unique (for any given string value, there is only one EnvironmentValue object)